proftodd/react-provider-directory/README.md

+# Getting started with React

 A project to learn React.js by creating a searchable and editable provider directory.

-I'll be following along with a project I found on the web at http://coenraets.org/blog/2014/12/sample-mobile-application-with-react-and-cordova.
+I'll be following along with a project I found on the web at <http://coenraets.org/blog/2014/12/sample-mobile-application-with-react-and-cordova>.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Getting started with React

 ## Linux